Ohio governor calls special session to pass legislation ensuring President Biden is on 2024 ballot

 DeWine spokesman Dan Tierney said after the governor spoke that a “clean” House bill that would change the ballot deadline on a permanent basis also could be considered.

+Vance expressed confidence that former President Donald Trump would beat Biden regardless of whether he’s on the ballot, but he said “a lot of Trump voters might sit at home if there isn’t a real presidential race, and that will really hurt our down ballot races for the Senate and Congress.
+We need to play chess.”

+Messages seeking comment were left with state House Speaker Jason Stephens’ spokesperson and the Biden campaign.

 Alabama recently changed its law to ensure Biden will appear on fall ballots.
-The Alabama bill offers accommodations to the president like those made four years ago for then-President Donald Trump.
+The Alabama bill offered accommodations to the president like those made four years ago for then-President Donald Trump.

 The last time Ohio lawmakers were ordered back to Columbus in a such a manner was in 2004, under Republican Gov. Bob Taft, to consider campaign finance reform